trisulnsm/dinodoc/trisuldocs/docs/ug/flow/tuning.md

 In the rare cases where you need to customize flow handling :

-:::note navigation
+:::info navigation

-Login as `admin` and select Context:default -> profile0 -> Session
+:point_right: Login as `admin` and select Context:default &rarr;profile0 &rarr;Session
 Groups

 :::